How to Choose the Best Bike for You

 Best for family rides: Priority Bicycles Turi

 If you’re looking for an easy-to-ride, no-fuss bike that can hold your kid in a seat on the back—this bike is for you.
 The upright position takes the strain off your low back and wrists, while the mid-step frame makes for seamless mounting and dismounting.
 The gear switches are simple too, as you transition from gear to gear by twisting your wrist and rotating the handle.
 Prefer four wheels to two?
-Here are some of the best states in America for a road trip.
+Here are some of the best road trips in America.

 Want more deals and product picks sent directly to your inbox?
 Sign up for the Stuff We Love newsletter!